WenjuanW/Adverce_Event_OpenFDA_Exploratory_Data_Analysis/README.md

 * fields is the doc downloaded from OpenFDA.
 It is the description of the fields in the dataset.
 But this one does not include all the fields in the adverse event data report.
 * OpenFDA an innovative platform providing access to a wealth of FDA’s publicly available data is a paper for describing OpenFDA platform
 * FDA Adverse Event Reporting System (FAERS) Public Dashboard is a ppt downloaded from OpenFDA which has brief but comprehensive introduction of openFDA data and dashboard
-* Data Descriptor: A curated and standardized adverse drug event resource to accelerate drug safety research is a paper for providing curated and standardized adverse drug event resource to accelerate drug safety research
+* Data Descriptor: A curated and standardized adverse drug event resource to accelerate drug safety research is a paper for providing curated and standardized adverse drug event resource to accelerate drug safety research.
+Their github repository for the codes: https://github.com/ltscomputingllc/faersdbstats
 * README.md is this file